 Can you help get more food and essentials to those that need it this Christmas?

-2021 will be the fifth year our money blogging community has banded together for our #FoodbankAdvent campaign – and this year it really is needed more than ever.
+2022 will be the sixth year our money blogging community has banded together for our #FoodbankAdvent campaign – and this year it really is needed more than ever.

 What is a reverse Advent calendar?